Item 30: Write more than unit tests

 Running cargo +nightly fuzz run target1

-continuously executes the fuzz target with random data, only stopping if a
+continuously executes the fuzz target with random data, stopping only if a

 crash is found.
 In this case, a failure is found almost immediately: